Guaranty Fund FAQs - Home Improvement Commission

-- What happens to my claim if I file a lawsuit in court or file for arbitration against the contractor?
+- What happens to my claim if I file a lawsuit or counterclaim in court or initiate arbitration against the contractor?

-- What happens to my claim if the contractor sues me in court or files for arbitration?
+- What happens to my claim if the contractor sues me in court?

 - What happens if I win the lawsuit or arbitration against the contractor?